- Vaccines are now available from all area health departments; we recommend that everyone eligible get a COVID vaccination at this point.

 - No. Similar to above, a positive antibody test does not necessarily mean one is immune, there are very frequent false negatives, and the antibodies tested may not be indicative of permanent immunity.
 The result of an antibody test should not dictate whether or not to get the vaccine.

-- What about children under 16, pregnant women, and the immunocompromised?
+- What about children, pregnant women, and the immunocompromised?

-- Speaking generally, pregnant women and certain people with an immunocompromised system should get the vaccine (but we strongly encourage you to reach out to us to have a conversation if you fall into this category).
-Studies are ongoing regarding extending the vaccine to those younger than 16.
+- Speaking generally, pregnant women and certain people who are immunocompromised should get the vaccine (but we welcome a conversation if you fall into this category and have questions).
+Children who are eligible should get the vaccine.

 - Once I get the vaccine, can I stop wearing this mask?!?